drmortalwombat/oscar64/oscar64.md

 	#pragma warning(disable: 2000,2001)

+Warnings can also be turned into errors using the warning pragma.

+	#pragma warning(error: 2000,2001)

 A message can be displayed during compilation with the message pragma.
 The message can be a list of values, such as constant strings or numbers that can be compiled at compile time.

 	#pragma message("Hello User")